Apple Intelligence: ChatGPT integration

-As a result of the company's partnership with OpenAI, Apple Intelligence also includes a system-wide integration with ChatGPT, allowing Siri to determine when to send certain complex user requests to ChatGPT.
+As a result of the company's partnership with OpenAI, Apple Intelligence includes a system-wide integration with ChatGPT, allowing Siri to determine when to send certain complex user requests to ChatGPT.
 This system-wide integration is powered by GPT-4o.
 ChatGPT integration is opt-in by default, with users being prompted before any data or photos are sent to ChatGPT servers and IP addresses being obscured when requests are sent to OpenAI's servers.
-Using ChatGPT features is free for all users without needing to sign in, however, they will only get a limited number of GPT-4o requests until switching to a less powerful GPT.
+Using ChatGPT features is free for all users without needing to sign in; however, they will only get a limited number of GPT-4o requests until switching to a less powerful GPT.
 Paid subscribers can sign in to gain access to paid features systemwide including more requests using GPT-4o.
 Apple plans to integrate other models such as Google's Gemini into the system in the future.

-Gemini integration

-On an earnings call, Apple reported to investor that they were integrating a on-device model of the Google Gemini AI to Siri, as the development of their model has been setbacks.
-Apple has previously tested and even use other third-party AI models like ChatGPT, but according to a Bloomberg article by Mark Gurman, Apple pushed forwards the proposed Google deal, using their model enabled by 1.2 trillion parameters, much larger than those being used currently.